God is a fountain flowing into itself St Dionysius

 and space does not give any meaning.
 What expands in clarity and quality is the

-part of the human brain that somehow is able to recreate a simulacra of the
+part of the human brain that somehow is able to recreate a simulacra of of what

 In India, since ancient times the individual human soul has been called